Bucknell University Press

 Bucknell University Press is a university press associated with Bucknell University, located in Lewisburg, Pennsylvania.
-The press was founded in 1968 and is currently a member of the Association of University Presses, to which it was admitted in 2016.
+The press was founded in 1968 and is a member of the Association of University Presses, to which it was admitted in 2016.

-Bucknell University Press was previously a member of the now-defunct Associated University Presses consortium.
+Bucknell University Press was a member of the now-defunct Associated University Presses consortium.
 From 2010 to 2017, the press's publications were distributed by Rowman & Littlefield.
-Presently, the press operates in partnership with Rutgers University Press: While Bucknell University Press maintains editorial control over their own imprint, Rutgers pays for the cost of production.
+Presently, the press operates in partnership with Rutgers University Press.
+While Bucknell University Press maintains editorial control over its own imprint, Rutgers pays for the cost of production and handles global distribution.

+Bucknell University Press has published more than 1,200 titles since 1968, with notable strengths in the fields of Iberian, Latin American, Irish, and interdisciplinary 18th-century studies.
+Nearly 30% of the press's titles published in 2024–2025 have received the American Library Association's Choice "highly recommended" rating.
+The press also runs an internship program.

+On September 4, 2025, Bucknell University provost Wendy F. Sternberg notified the Bucknell community that the university press would cease operations on June 30, 2026.
+Its funding would be redirected toward undergraduate education.

 Publications

 Notable book series

 Notable book series published by Bucknell University Press include the following: